 Can I do cobra pose every day?

 Yes, gentle cobra can and should be practiced daily, especially if you sit for long periods.
 Keep the intensity moderate for daily practice.
-If you're using cobra as a strengthening exercise with longer holds or higher reps, allow 48 hours between sessions for recovery.
+If you're using cobra as a strengthening exercise with longer holds or higher depth, allow 48 hours between higher-intensity sessions for recovery.